FREQUENTLY ASKED QUESTIONS

 The rest is a secret of our cheesemakers :)

-The most frequent comparisons to other cheeses in terms of taste are Cheddar and Mozzarella.
+The most frequent comparisons to other cheeses in terms of taste are a mild Cheddar and Mozzarella.

 Due to the reduced fat content it has a more dry and rubbery texture - similar to that of a cheese string.